 In this article, I’m going to discuss with you all about Osler Nodes from its symptoms and causes to its treatment.
 So, stick to this article if you want to know any of the mentioned things.

 Osler Nodes are a rare but well-known manifestation of Bacterial endocarditis in the skin.
 They are painful, red lesions that mostly develop on the feet and hands.

 They are associated with several health conditions including gonorrhea, hemolytic anemia, infective endocarditis, and typhoid fever.
 In simple words, Osler Nodes are caused by immune complex deposition.

 Some scientists believe that the Osler’s nodes are found at the tip of the finger, the palm and the tip of the toes.
 They are also characterized by a lot of pain and discomfort.

 Osler Nodes and Janeway are known to bring about similar signs and symptoms and are the manifestation of Infective Endocarditis.
 The lesions associated with Janeway are uncommon and are not as painful as the ones associated with Osler’s node.
 In addition, there is much confusion about their pathophysiology.

 William Osler was the mastermind behind the knowledge of Osler Nodes.
 His contribution to the understanding and knowledge behind Osler Nodes is known to be the most important of all times.
 This disease was fatal a few decades ago but the proper understanding and knowledge by Willia Osler have made it curable and this is how they got their name.

 William Osler’s contributions to understanding the condition turned out to be quite helpful.
 Nowadays, the condition is curable and there are fewer problems associated with it.

 Causes of Osler Nodes

-The 3 Bacteria, Staphylococcus aureus, streptococci, and the negative staphylococci are the main causes of Infective Endocarditis which were initially described by William Osler.
+The 3 Bacteria, Staphylococcus aureus, streptococci, and the negative staphylococci are the main causes of IE which were initially described by William Osler.